Ultikynnys/UltitoolsDocumentation/docs/README.md

 UltiTools offers the following key features:

 ### Ulti Sage 🧙

 Ulti Sage is the first tab you will see when you open UltiTools.
-It will show you relevant information according to what is selected and depending on what exists in the scene.
+It will show you relevant information according to what is selected and depending on what exists in the scene. <br>
 ![Ribbon view](./Sage.png)

 ### Smart Symmetrize 🔄